-The how’s and what’s of investor information collection has long been a sticky issue in the financial industry, and the terms and operations of the proposed CARDS system are no different.
-While CARDS will not require the submission of client information such as account name, address and tax ID number, its mission – to “monitor firms by automatically collecting data on account activity” in order to “identify trouble spots [like]…churning or unsuitable investments” – does not limit the collection of other information, including trading information and information which allows the CARDS system to “build out customer profiles based on investment objectives and date of birth”.
-With the extended comment period for this proposal ending March 21st, there will likely be more questions and debate over financial data collection, and its possible complications with investor information protection.
+The how’s and what’s of investor information collection have long been a sticky issue in the financial industry, and the terms and operations of the proposed CARDS system are no different.
+While CARDS will not require the submission of client information such as account name, address, and tax ID number, its mission – is to “monitor firms by automatically collecting data on account activity” in order to “identify trouble spots [like]…churning or unsuitable investments” – does not limit the collection of other information, including trading information and information which allows the CARDS system to “build out customer profiles based on investment objectives and date of birth”.
+With the extended comment period for this proposal ending March 21st, there will likely be more questions and debates over financial data collection and its possible complications with investor information protection.

 For further information on this and other related subjects, please contact us at (619) 278-0020 to schedule a consultation.